The execution of a king

 unhappy about it, and it invited a Dutch Protestant, William of Orange to

 invade the country.
 He was married with Mary (James’ sister).
-James went to France and he
+James went to France

 Anne (James II’s daughter) became queen in 1702.
 During her reign, 2